Edith Kanakaʻole: Career

+Having established herself in the field of hula before the Hawaiian Renaissance of the 1960s and 1970s, Kanakaʻole became a prominent figure in the resurgence of Hawaiian cultural identity.
+Deeply affected by Native Hawaiian struggles following Hawaiʻi's statehood, including assimilatory policies and disputes over land sacred to Hawaiians, she sought to share her cultural knowledge as an educator.
+Kanakaʻole helped develop the first Hawaiian language program for public school students at the Keaukaha School in Hilo.
+She worked with Kwai Wah Lee, founder of a program in which Hawaiian elders mentored public school students, to identify suitable mentors.
+She additionally composed the chant fully E Hō Mai Ka ʻIke, known as E Hō Mai, or 'Grant Me The Understanding' in English.

 Kanakaʻole worked as a teacher at Hawaiʻi Community College from 1971 to 1979, and at the University of Hawaiʻi at Hilo from 1973 to 1979, where she became the lead Hawaiian language teacher at the Ka Haka ʻUla O Keʻelikōlani College of Hawaiian Language and supported student efforts to establish a Bachelor of Arts degree in Hawaiian Studies.
 At both schools, she created courses and seminars on subjects including ethnobotany, Polynesian history, genealogy, and Hawaiian chant and mythology.

+After being diagnosed with cancer, Kanakaʻole died on October 3rd, 1979; she was 65 years old.

 Recognition

-Kanakaʻole represented Hawaii at the Second South Pacific Festival of the Arts in Rotorua, New Zealand in 1976, and the State Association of Hawaiian Civic Clubs named her "Hawaiian of the Year" in 1977.
-In 1979, she received the Award of Distinction for Cultural Leadership from the Governor of Hawaii, the Order of Ke Ali'i Pauahi Award from Kamehameha Schools, and was named a Living Treasure of Hawai'i.
+Kanakaʻole represented Hawaiʻi at the Second South Pacific Festival of the Arts in Rotorua, New Zealand in 1976, and the State Association of Hawaiian Civic Clubs named her "Hawaiian of the Year" in 1977.
+Two years later, she received the Award of Distinction for Cultural Leadership from the Governor of Hawaiʻi, the Order of Ke Aliʻi Pauahi from Kamehameha Schools, and was named a Living Treasure of Hawaiʻi.
 In 1978 and 1979, she won Na Hoku Hanohano Awards for best traditional album; her acceptance speech for the first award was entirely in the Hawaiian language, while the second award was given posthumously.

 After Kanakaʻole's death in 1979, the Honolulu Star-Bulletin described her as "[one] of the Big Island's most cherished educators".
-The Edith Kanakaʻole Multi-Purpose Stadium in Hilo was named in her honor, as was a building at the University of Hawaiʻi at Hilo.
-In 1990, the Edith Kanaka’ole Foundation was established to perpetuate teachings by Kanakaʻole and her husband.
+In 1990, the Edith Kanakaʻole Foundation was established to perpetuate teachings by Kanakaʻole and her husband.
+The Edith Kanakaʻole Multi-Purpose Stadium in Hilo, used annually for the Merrie Monarch Festival, is named in her honor, as is a building at the University of Hawaiʻi at Hilo.

-Kanakaʻole will be one of five women depicted on an American Women quarter in 2023.
+Kanakaʻole is the first Native Hawaiian woman to be featured on a U.S. quarter, when she became one of five women to be depicted on an American Women quarter in 2023.
 In a press release announcing the honor, the United States Mint stated that Kanakaʻole's "moʻolelo, or stories, served to rescue aspects of Hawaiian history, customs and traditions that were disappearing due to the cultural bigotry of the time".